 Our work to save wild places, manage land for wildlife and engage people with the natural world is vitally important.
-For over 50 years, Worcestershire Wildlife Trust has demonstrated clearly what can be achieved whether directly or by influencing the actions of others.
+For over 50 years, Worcestershire Wildlife Trust has demonstrated what can be achieved directly or by influencing the actions of others.

 Bigger, better, more joined up

 Our 80 amazing nature reserves provide some of Worcestershire’s most important homes for wildlife and cover around 0.5% of the county.
 However, protected reserves alone are not enough to help nature bounce back.
 Nature reserves need to be connected by green corridors so that wildlife populations can survive and thrive - we call this a 'Living Landscape'.
 To achieve this, we try to make our sites:

 expand natures reserves or work with neighbouring landowners

 continuously improve the site for wildlife